Beyond the Beauty of Mayon Volcano Natural Park

 Explore the sights of Albay by joining an ecological tour.
-Some sites you can visit for the day tour are: Kapuntukan Hills, Cagsawa Ruins, Daraga Church, and Ligñon Hill Nature Park where you can see a 360 degree view of the area.
+Some sites you can visit for the day tour are Kapuntukan Hills, Cagsawa Ruins, Daraga Church, and Ligñon Hill Nature Park where you can see a 360-degree view of the area including the beautiful landscape of Mayon Volcano.
 You can also try the 320-meter long zip line, and go to the hanging bridge.

 Since hiking Mayon Volcano could take about two days, hikers usually camp in the area.
 You can pitch your tent there and enjoy a camp meal together with your buddies.

 If you’re looking for the most exhilarating way to explore the foothills, ruins, rice fields, rivers, and mud trails filled with thousands of volcanic rocks, try the adrenaline-kicking ATV ride in Legazpi.
 Drive an ATV to the Lava Wall of Mayon Volcano.
 This ultimate adventure rush takes you through gullies, rivers, and fallen rock.